addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ## RESTful Persistence

 Thus far, all of our example data has been created in the browser.
-For most single page applications, the models are derived from a data set residing on a server.
+For most single page applications, the models are derived from a data store residing on a server.
 This is an area in which Backbone dramatically simplifies the code you need to write to perform RESTful synchronization with a server through a simple API on its models and collections.

 **Fetching models from the server**